Ocala, FL Man Acquitted Because of Flawed Investigation

 - Manipulated confession: Mr. Baez was able to demonstrate to the jury that despite the fact that the defendant gave a full confession, that there was a reasonable doubt that it may have been manipulated.
 He also pointed out how the confession did not match key pieces of evidence.

 Stevin Roopnarine’s case is a prime example of how a careless and hurried investigation by the prosecution can ultimately lead to the acquittal of the defendant.

 While we cannot guarantee you the same results, Jose Baez deeply understands the intricacies of the law and can use them in your favor when defending you against the criminal charges brought against you.

 When deciding whom to hire to defend you in a criminal case, it is important to take a look at a lawyer’s success in the courtroom.
-Jose Baez – founder and key criminal defense attorney at The Baez Law Firm – has achieved profound success in the courtroom.
-To work with a passionate attorney who will pull out all the stops to defend you, call 800-588-BAEZ to schedule a free consultation now.
+Jose Baez – founder and key criminal defense lawyer at The Baez Law Firm – has achieved profound success in the courtroom.
+To work with a passionate lawyer who will pull out all the stops to defend you, call 800-588-BAEZ to schedule a free consultation now.